rails/rails/guides/source/active_record_validations.md

 This example uses the `:message` option to show how you can include the attribute's value.

-The default error message is "_is reserved_".
+The default error message is _"is reserved"_.

 ### `format`